atoft/atoft.github.io/_posts/2019-06-22-thoughts-on-pride.md

 A lot has changed in my life (and the world) since then, and as I've become more open about myself I've been fortunate enough to live, study and work in largely accepting and welcoming environments.

-I reached that point as a white, cisgendered male from a stable home.
+I reached that point as a white, cisgender male from a stable home.
 I could be quite sure that I wouldn't be disowned by my friends or family.
 My privilege meant that after coming out I could generally pass as a straight man in our heteronormative society and accept all the advantages that come with that.